 The big caveat, however, is that under the 95% rule, you must acquire and close on at least 95% of the combined fair market value of all the properties you identified.
 This is why this rule is used least often—in practice, you have an obligation to acquire almost everything you identify, otherwise, you will have a failed exchange.

 Other 1031 Exchange Identification Rules

 When it comes time to identify your replacement property (or properties), there are a couple of additional rules or requirements to know.

 One is the incidental property rule.
 In many commercial real estate transactions, there is some incidental property that is passed along to the buyer, such as laundry machines or furniture, for example.
 As long as that property encompasses less than 15% of the total property value, it does not need to be identified separately on your identification form.

 Remember, however, that this rule applies only to identification.
 It is possible you could be required to pay tax on incidental personal property that is not like-kind to the relinquished property.

 Work with an Expert for Your 1031 Exchange

 As mentioned above, these rules aren’t too tough to understand in the abstract, but they can be a bit difficult in practice.
 That’s why it’s helpful to partner with an expert.
 CWS Capital Partners has years of experience handling the myriad issues involved with 1031 exchanges, and we can help ensure your transaction goes smoothly.
-Contact us today with questions or to get started with your exchange.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.